-Show me: Watch the Automation Setup movie to see a demonstration of how to setup and configure an automation.
-The movie can be accessed by clicking the .htm file in the following location: <Configuration Manager root directory>\servers\server-0\webapps\docs\movies\Automations_Setup\
+The Automation Setup movie (to see a demonstration of how to set up and configure an automation) can be accessed by clicking the .htm file in the following location:

+<Configuration Manager installation directory>\servers\server-0\webapps\docs\en\US\movies\Automations\Setup\.
-- ➤ "Configure HP Operations Orchestration connection settings" on page 55 - ➤ "Import a flow from HP Operations Orchestration" on page 56 - ➤ "Specify automation properties" on page 56

-1 Configure HP Operations Orchestration connection settings

-- a Navigate to System > Settings > Integrations > Operations Orchestration (OO) > OO Server Location. - b Enter the following details:
+- "Configure HP Operations Orchestration connection settings" (on page 56) - "Import a flow from HP Operations Orchestration" (on page 57) - "Specify automation properties" (on page 57) - 1.
+Configure HP Operations Orchestration connection settings - a.
+Navigate to System > Settings > Integrations > Operations Orchestration (OO) > OO b.
+Enter the following details: